core-code/CoreLib/README.md

 CoreLib version 1.10 and above requires Xcode 8 and deploys back to Mac OS X 10.6 / iOS 8
-CoreLib version 1.14 and above requires Xcode 9 and deploys back to Mac OS X 10.10 / iOS 8 CoreLib version 1.21 and above requires Xcode 10 and deploys back to Mac OS X 10.10 / iOS 8
+CoreLib version 1.14 and above requires Xcode 9 and deploys back to Mac OS X 10.10 / iOS 8 CoreLib version 1.21 and above requires Xcode 10 and deploys back to Mac OS X 10.10 / iOS 8 CoreLib version 1.25 and above requires Xcode 10 and deploys back to Mac OS X 10.13 / iOS 11

 ### Initialization